-- Level 1: Student is unable to generate a sentence that follows the pattern. - Level 2: Student is able to generate a sentence that follows the pattern, with help. - Level 3: Student is able to generate more than one sentence that follows the pattern. - Level 4: Student is able to generate numerous sentences that follow the pattern.
+- Level 1: Student is unable to generate a sentence that follows the pattern. - Level 2: Student is able to generate a sentence that follows the pattern, with help. - Level 3: Student is able to generate more than one sentence that follows a pattern. - Level 4: Student is able to generate numerous sentences that follow different patterns.